Our Charity Partnership for 2015-July 2017 was the Children’s Heart Surgery Fund.

 Help us spread the word

-We will be holding various fundraising events throughout the year, some of which are CHSF organised and some which we will run ourselves.
+We held various fundraising events over 2 years, some of which CHSF organised and some which we ran ourselves.

-All the money we raise will be going towards the new Hybrid Theatre at the heart unit.
+All of the money we raised will be going towards the new Hybrid Theatre at the heart unit.
 The new theatre will mean that imaging, cardiac catheterisation and surgery will come together in way that has never been possible before.
 See further details of the ‘Keeping the Beat‘ campaign.

-Collection tins and badges are on display at each of our 4 offices.
+Collection tins and badges were displayed at each of our offices.

 15,000 ft Skydive